ITIS Basic Information

 Brief synopsis of our cactus scrub restoration methodology: 1.
 Selected proposed restoration areas that were CSS pre-Harris fire, on south or southwest-facing slopes, in San Miguel Exchequer rocky silt loam.
 Polygons totaled 50 ha.
 Essentially

-Cactus Wren Monitoring in southern San Diego County
+Cactus Wren Monitoring in San Diego County

 This is a planned 5-year study with two main goals: 1) Assess the population status of the coastal cactus wren following the 2014 drought and 2) monitor the implementation of the MSP 2015 Habitat Conservation and management Plan's highest priority management actions.
 In the first year, the population status of cactus wren in MUs 3 and 4 was assessed to determine the relationship between habitat quality, food availability, and cactus wren productivity and survival.
 In 2017, the focus is on monitoring cactus wren reproduction and survival and conducting vegetation sampling.
 Specific management recommendations will be developed to respond to short-term emergency needs and to enhance habitat for long-term cactus wren persistence.
 Continued monitoring will be done annually.